Synthetixio/synthetix/docs/run-sheet.md

     * [ ] Add a "key links" section to all pages which need it.
     * [ ] Links to be black with an underline, which disappears on hover.
     * [ ] Replace asterism section separators with synthetix logo.
+    * [ ] Inheritance graph and related contracts in tabbed details panel.

 ???
 "Potential Vulnerabilities To Investigate"
     * [ ] Oracle front-running.